-Debra Humphreys received her BA from Williams College and her PhD in English from Rutgers University.
-Dr. Humphreys is currently the Vice President for Policy and Public Engagement at the Association of American Colleges and Universities—a position she assumed in early 2013 after serving for eleven years as VP for Communications and Public Affairs.
-Prior to 2001, she served as Director of Programs in the Office of Diversity, Equity and Global Initiatives at AAC&U where she directed programs on women’s issues and diversity in higher education.
+Prior to her position at the Lumina Foundation, she was the Senior Vice President for Academic Planning and Public Engagement at the Association of American Colleges and Universities—a position she assumed in early 2016 after serving for three years as VP of Communications, Policy, and Public Engagement, and eleven years as VP for Communications and Public Affairs.
+Prior to 2001, she served as Director of Programs in the Office of Diversity, Equity and Global Initiatives at AAC&U where she directed programs on diversity, equity, and women’s issues in higher education.

-Dr. Humphreys also served as Associate Director of AAC&U's influential national initiative, American Commitment: Diversity, Democracy and Liberal Learning which involved more than 100 institutions working to transform their general education curricula to address issues of American diversity and democracy.
+Dr. Humphreys also served as Associate Director of AAC&U's influential national initiative, American Commitment: Diversity, Democracy and Liberal Learning which involved more than 100 institutions working to transform undergraduate curricular pathways to address issues of American diversity and democracy.
 She is the author of the project’s report, General Education and American Commitments: A National Report on Diversity Courses and Requirements.
 She also served as Project Director of two of AAC&U's national diversity initiatives, Racial Legacies and Learning: An American Dialogue and Diversity Works.
 Racial Legacies was a project designed to foster learning and dialogue about America's racial legacies and involved more than 80 colleges and universities all working to develop innovative campus diversity learning programs and campus-community partnerships.

 Before coming to AAC&U in 1992, she taught Women's Studies and English at Rutgers University, Towson State University, and at the University of Maryland at Baltimore County.
 She also served as Program Associate at the National Women's Studies Association.